 Grand Forks was hit by the most serious flooding in its 121 year history this May.
 The effects of this will be felt for years to come.
 It rivals, and may exceed, the impacts of the downtown fires of the early 1900s.

 As the disaster unfolded and the recovery efforts began I’ve been doing what I can to record the media advisories (thanks for the help Gregg Anderson), public information sessions and meetings as they happen.
-Most of that is in a growing playlist on YouTube which appears below. (most recent videos first)
+Most of that is in a grow playlist on YouTube which appears below. (most recent videos first)

 Large residential areas of the city were inundated by flood waters that over-topped berms and dikes which eventually failed.
 Flooding caused a sewage pump in Ruckle to stop working while the one feeding sewage into Ruckle continued to work resulting in sewage contamination from drains mixing in with the already contaminated flood waters.